a-mhamdi/mlpy/Codes/README.md

 pip install -r Python/requirements.txt
 ```

+For a more elegant way to render the notebooks, replace `github.com` in the URL of the notebook you wish to render with `nbsanity.com` in the browser.

 **Plug-and-play solution**

 Recommended for users with little `Python` experience or users having problems with the other options.
 No need to install anything on your machine.
 Click this button [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/a-mhamdi/mlpy/main?labpath=Codes%2FPython)